ianka/xfs_undelete/README.md

 	# xfs_undelete -s 1234567890 /dev/sda3

 This starts recovery with filesystem block *1234567890*.
 You can resume an aborted recovery this way.

+	# xfs_undelete -t 2020-01-01 /dev/sda3

+This ignores files deleted before Jan 1st, 2020.

+	# xfs_undelete -t -1week /dev/sda3

+This ignores files deleted more than one week ago.
+The -t option accepts all dates understood by Tcl’s [clock scan] command.

 Please remember *xfs_undelete* remounts the source filesystem read-only.
 Once you found all the files you lost and want to put them in them place again, you have to remount it read-write by yourself.